 Housing costs in Falmouth are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Falmouth is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Falmouth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Falmouth is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Falmouth who work in office and administrative support (11.64%), sales jobs (11.00%), and management occupations (9.49%).
+There are especially a lot of people living in Falmouth who work in office and administrative support (11.25%), sales jobs (10.46%), and management occupations (10.09%).

 And if you like science, one thing you'll find is that Falmouth has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-One of the nice things about Falmouth is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Falmouth is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Falmouth in 2010 was $39,130, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $156,520 for a family of four.
+The per capita income in Falmouth in 2010 was $41,695, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $166,780 for a family of four.
 However, Falmouth contains both very wealthy and poor people as well.

 The most common language spoken in Falmouth is English.
-Other important languages spoken here include Portuguese and Spanish.
+Other important languages spoken here include Portuguese and French.